ddashwood/NeuralNet/README.md

 # NeuralNet
 A basic neural network, with a user interface for testing.
-Implemented using C#.
+Implemented using C# 7.

 This solution consists of 3 projects with their respective namespaces: